7 Adult Things Kids Need to Start Doing

 Do you swoop in and handle it for them to rescue them from going to school with dirty clothes?

-No…let them face the peer pressure consequences of wearing dirty clothes.
+Or do you let them face the peer pressure consequences of wearing dirty clothes.?
 My children are horrified at the idea of wearing dirty clothes.
 For my 13 year old, it’s a matter of germs.
 For his younger siblings, it’s a matter of looking ugly.

 It’s okay to hand over the grocery list and a set amount of cash to kids in the store, especially when you’re just make a quick trip to grab a few forgotten items.